mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

    * Original iCade.
 Select this value to use iON's iCade controller.
 You should be bluetooth paired before.
    * iCP, Gametel or iCade compatible.
 Select this value to use an iCade compatible layout.
 Controller should be configured on iCade mode.

-GamePad automap options: Let you define the Thumbs or L1,L2 buttons behaviour when a GamePad is autodetected.
+- GamePad automap options: Let you define the Thumbs or L1,L2 buttons behaviour when a GamePad is autodetected.

+- Touch lightgun: Enable to tap on touchscreen as a lightgun.
+First finger is main fire.
+Second finger when first finger is pressed is alternate fire.

 -Animated.
 Animates ON/OFF DPad/Stick.
 Disable to for better performance.